wathmihasara/ASS_4_GRP-10/README.md

 This code is used to rename the columns of the data frame deinococcus_kmer_counts and ecoli_kmer_counts for clarity and ease of use.

-# display the first few rows for the gene of interest deinococcus
+# display the first few rows for the gene of interest Deinococcus

 ```{r}
 print(head(deinococcus_kmer_counts))